parallelvirtualcluster/pvc-ansible/README.md

 This role provides a standardized and configured base system for PVC.
 This role expects that the system was installed via the PVC installer ISO, which results in a Debian Buster system.

+#### pvc

+This role configures the various subsystems required by PVC, including Ceph, Libvirt, Zookeeper, FRR, and Patroni, as well as the main PVC components themselves.

 ## Variables

-A default example set of configuration variables can be found in `group_vars/default/vars.yml
+A default example set of configuration variables can be found in `group_vars/default/`.

+A full explanation of all variables can be found in [the manual](https://parallelvirtualcluster.readthedocs.io/en/latest/manuals/ansible/).

 ## Using

+*NOTE:* These roles expect a Debian 10.X (Buster) system specifically.
+This is currently the
+        only operating environment supported for PVC.

 *NOTE:* All non-`default` directories under `group_vars/` and `files/`, and the `hosts` file,
         are ignored by this Git repository.
 It is advisable to manage these files securely in a separate repository and use symlinks to place them in the expected locations in this repository.
 Note that the `files/` data is created during cluster bootstrap.

+For full details, please see the general [PVC install documentation](https://parallelvirtualcluster.readthedocs.io/en/latest/installing/).

 0. Deploy a set of 3 or 5 initial PVC nodes using the PVC install ISO.
-0. Configure the networking on the hosts via `ssh deploy@<host>` and editing the `/etc/network/interfaces` file to match your network layout, including and bonding and vlans.
-Remember to remove the static or DHCP configuration from the primary (`upstream`, usually) network interface that was set by the installer to allow bootstrapping.
-Use the `manual` mode for all interfaces that PVC will manage.
-Bring up all configured interfaces via `ifup`.
 0. Create a new cluster group in the `hosts` file, using `hosts.default` as an example.
 For the initial bootstrap run, it is recommended to only include the initial coordinators to ensure a smooth bootstrapping.